Personal finance experience

 Information structure

-Organized onboarding, account setup, transaction entry, and budget review into a sequence that felt coherent and easy to follow.
+Organized onboarding, account setup, transaction entry, budget review, category tracking, and financial-status summaries into a sequence that felt coherent and easy to follow.

 03